This post contains affiliate links.

 How to cook orzo (2 ways)

-There are actually multiple ways you can cook orzo, but these two are my favorite since they’re so quick and easy.
-Here’s all you need to know:
+There are multiple ways to cook orzo, but these two are my favorite because they’re quick and easy.
+Here’s an overview.
+Jump to the recipe card for the full instructions.

 Pilaf-style